 – It usually takes much time to find the pattern, if you are using the standard search approaches

-Now imagine that we deal with an e-book library, where millions (!) of books with hundreds of pages are stored.
+But now imagine that we deal with an e-book library, where millions (!) of books with hundreds of pages are stored.
 Surprisingly, it takes little time to process it as we do not need to download a single page from the database – we download the whole e-book at once.

-Now that you know this, here’s another fact: there are many documents that a search engine cannot quickly process – images, videos, encrypted formats, etc.
+So, when you know this, here’s another fact: there are many documents that a search engine cannot quickly process – images, videos, encrypted formats, etc.

 You might have thought: “Why can’t Google show us everything we want?
 Can it find relevant information?”
 Yes, it can, actually.
 Every year, the SERP algorithm becomes more accurate.
 Although the search quality improves, there are still many files that cannot be processed even today.
 Therefore, both public and commercial search engines require closer examination of the custom search algorithms they use to find relevant data.